A Freelancer vs Entrepreneur - What's the Difference?

 Freelancers, who are self-employed, can help entrepreneurs with developing their own brands.
 They are able to provide valuable insight into what is working in the market at this moment, who their competitors are, and what needs to be done in order for an entrepreneur’s business idea to succeed.

-A key point of difference between freelancers and entrepreneurs is that freelancers are just in it for the money while entrepreneurs are in it for love and passion.
+A key point of difference between entrepreneur and freelancer is that freelancers are just in it for the money while entrepreneurs are in it for love and passion.
 However, both freelancers and entrepreneurs can benefit from starting a new business, preferably using someone else's money.
 This is especially true for freelancers who can gradually increase demand for their services by starting their own freelance business or even an online business.

 Freelancers typically charge an hourly wage and rely on potential clients to find them.
 They can also write for various companies as a freelance writer or take on specific skills-based projects for new clients.
 Entrepreneurs, on the other hand, have to go through a more traditional sales process to find potential customers and may need to hire full-time employees in order to grow their businesses.